RLarson92/MultiCity_Squirrels/README.md

 A repository that contains the data and code for:

-Larson, R.N., ...
+Larson, R.N., H. A. Sander, M. Fidino, J. L. Angstmann, L. Barczak, A. Davidge, D. Drake, L. Hartley, K. Moore, P. R. Sanchez, A. Robey, C. Salsbury, E. Sadkin, T. Snyder, T. Stankowich, K. Tombs, D. Will, J. Williamson, A. J. Zellmer, and S. B. Magle.
+City-specific responses to local land cover alter spatial overlap among tree squirrels in the United States. *Journal of Animal Ecology*.
+(In review)

 This `README` file includes information on the various scripts and datasets used for this analysis.
 Not every data source is saved in this repository (e.g., GIS data).
+The manuscript contains citations for where to access the geospatial data.

 ---